markpub/markpub-org/documentation/MarkPub Basic Install.md

 markpub build -i .. -o ./output
 ```

-When the build completes, the web-site can be viewed using the following commands:
+When the build completes, the web-site can be viewed with the following commands:
 ```shell
 cd ./output
 python -m http.server